You are here

 Curtis v.
 Smith (Howell Cobb, E.D.
 Tex.
 9:00-cv-241)

 The plaintiffs in this federal action sued to enjoin challenges to 9,000 voter registrations in an RV park that could hold only a fraction of the voters at any one time.
-The plaintiffs alleged that procedures on the en masse challenge had not been precleared pursuant to section 5 of the Voting Rights Act, and a three-judge court ultimately agreed.
+The plaintiffs alleged that procedures on the en masse challenge had not been precleared pursuant to section 5 of the Voting Rights Act, and a three-judge district court ultimately agreed.

 Topics: Section 5 preclearance; three-judge court; registration challenges; matters for state courts; intervention.